 (Above) Deanna + Daria’s elegant and grand dining room

-When sisters Deanna and Daria found a one-bedroom apartment in Manhattan’s Sutton Place, they jumped at the chance to buy it.
-They then enlisted a Sweeten contractor to reimagine the space to meet their needs.
-Their style is surprisingly traditional, with a Chinoiserie influence and characterized by a bold pattern and color choice.
-This is on full display in their dining room: it is a mix of gold-hued wallpaper, a sparkly gold chandelier, and even a gold picture frame.
+When millennial sisters Deanna and Daria found a one-bedroom apartment in Manhattan, they jumped at the chance to buy it.
+They enlisted a Sweeten contractor to reimagine the space to meet their needs.
+Their traditional style with a Chinoiserie influence was characterized by bold patterns and color choices.
+This was on full display in their dining room: wallpaper, chandelier, and doorknobs all in a gold finish.

 (Above) Tara Benet-designed living room

-Interior designer Tara Benet was brought in to help a couple update their three-bedroom apartment in the I.M.
+Interior designer Tara Benet was tasked to update her clients’ three-bedroom apartment in the I.M.
 Pei-designed Kips Bay tower in Manhattan.
-The kitchen had already been renovated a few years back, so the focus was on the living and dining rooms.
-Benet chose a white color palette for the living room—one that she could complement with deep, rich blues and spicier gold tones.
-Gold hues are reflected throughout the room in the coffee table, woven in the pillows, and throughout the lamps and light fixtures.
+The kitchen had been renovated a few years back, so the focus was on the living and dining rooms.
+Benet chose a white color palette for the living room.
+It would complement the deep, rich blues and spicier gold tones.
+Gold hues are reflected throughout the room: chandelier, furniture legs, and decorative accessories.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.